albutko/ml_reinforcement_learning/README.txt

 jupyter notebook Reinforcement\ Learning.ipynb

 Then to recreate any experiments you can either run the entire notebook or run the necessary cells.
-Make sure that you set the problem environment before running any tests.
+Make sure that you set the problem environment if you want to run a specific test.
 These cells include a comment # RUN TO DEFINE PROBLEM.

 The jupyter notebook is divided similar to the report and can be navigated using the headers